 Funding Request Form (login required)

 Faculty proposals for co-sponsorship are accepted throughout the year and considered on a rolling basis.
 We ask that requests be submitted at least one month in advance of the proposed event.

-The deadline for graduate-student-initiated programs for Fall 2016 has passed; requests for Spring 2017 must be received by no later than February 1, 2017.
+Graduate-student-initiated proposals for events in Fall 2018 must be submitted by Sept 15, 2018; requests for Spring 2019 must be received by no later than February 1, 2019.

 The Council provides funds, connections, and logistical support for faculty and research staff who wish to establish or maintain interdisciplinary reading and discussion groups.
 In some cases, the Council will publicize the opportunity by issuing a wide call for potential participants; other smaller, more focused groups may be formed by invitation only.
 Past initiatives have included the “Classical Literature Workshop” and the “Avant-Garde Workshop.”
 Current initiatives include discussion groups in comparative antiquity, textuality and reading practices, and medical humanities.
 Groups may invite guest speakers or periodically host interdisciplinary conferences and symposia.

 These funds are intended to provide full support for new initiatives or sustain those that are not home based in a department or program.
 Requests for co-sponsorship of a reading group should be submitted through the “conference and project co-sponsorship” funding portal.